 “We don’t mind.”

-The cat people face fell as if their favorite toy was taken from them, but their mood changed just as quickly as their carefree attitude.
+The cat people’s face fell as if their favorite toy had been taken from them, but their mood changed just as quickly as their carefree attitude.

 “You heard them.
 We will uphold our honor with the Chief of Draconis’ Librarian.”

 “I am glad to hear.
 You heard that?”